-We run our business in Australia and generally we will not need to share your information with organisations outside Australia.
-However, where we are obliged to provide information overseas we might need to ask you before this happens.
+We run our business in Australia, however we may from time to time engage with third parties overseas in providing our services to you, including in India.
+Where we are obliged to provide information overseas we might need to ask you before this happens.
 For example some nations have enacted laws to prevent tax evasion by their citizens or permanent residents, requiring us to report certain financial information to relevant overseas taxation bodies.

 We may store your information in cloud or other types of networked or electronic storage.
-As electronic or networked storage can be accessed from various countries via an internet connection, it’s not always practicable to know in which country your data may be held.
 If your information is stored in this way, disclosures may occur in countries different to those listed.

 If your personal information is shared with organisations outside Australia, those organisations may be required to disclose that information under a foreign law.
 In such circumstances, we will not be responsible for that further disclosure.